Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTaste

 Tasha Powell of Pitcher and Powell: Winter is a time of reflection, rejuvenation, slowing down, and the opportunity to cocoon for a few months before birthing new ideas and projects in the spring.
 Sit by the fireplace and enjoy my Winter Menu inspired by Provence featuring slow-roasted lamb, leeks and pears.

 David Scott Allen of Cocoa & Lavender: Winter.
 Part of me wants to hide under a woollen blanket in the early evening darkness and consume copious amounts of heavy food.
 Bring on the butter, cream, fat, and carbs… put on the pounds and brace against the cold winds and inevitable rains and blizzards.
-The menu has it all t – butter, cream, fat, and carbs.
-But it also is light, colourful, and happy food.
+The menu has it all – butter, cream, fat, and carbs.
+But it is also light, colourful, and happy food.

 Please share this with friends and family.